 If the weather is pouring down or you simply can’t be bothered to go on a gruelling trek, then pop into your local shopping mall!
 You can do some shopping, get a coffee and let the kids go wild in the Best Indoor Playgrounds In Shopping Malls.
 The bonus is that most of the indoor play areas are more suited for younger kids so the older ones get bored and leave very quickly.

-Take your baby with you and watch a great movie in your local cinema without any worries about your baby getting restless and disturbing the audience.
+Take your little one with you and watch a movie in your local cinema without a worry in the world about your baby disturbing the audience.
 That’s what Mums and Bubs movies sessions are designed for and we’ve rounded up the best in Sydney.

 Fenced Playgrounds & Bike Parks

-As mums of toddlers will know, finding a playground which is fenced makes the whole outing so much easier!
-You’re not worrying constantly about your mini-houdinis wandering off onto roads or other trouble.
+As mums of toddlers will know, finding a playground that is fenced makes the whole outing so much easier!
+You’re not worrying constantly about your mini-Houdinis wandering off onto roads or other trouble.
 Take a look at some of our favourite fenced playgrounds across Sydney – they’re so good your little ones won’t even want to escape!
-If it's a hot summer's day, then scrap the adventure playgrounds and head straight to a FREE water play park!
+If it's a hot summer's day, then scrap the adventure playgrounds and head straight to a FREE water play park.

 And for your little learner riders, there are some amazing bike and scooter trails and dedicated learner rider parks around Sydney.
 Here are some much-loved bike parks for the under 5s.